congilitymark/Android-Pdf-Viewer/README.md

 Following is the example to use.

-// open a single window
+// open a single window \n
 var win = Ti.UI.createWindow({
 	backgroundColor : 'white'
 });